A bite-size digital business magazine from DraytonPartners

 Visionary Thinking

-THE PROPHETS OF LOW MARGIN – Decathlon’s visionary approach to sports retailing
+THE PROPHETS OF LOW MARGIN – Decathlon’s visionary approach to sports retailing.

 Decathlon deliberately keeps profit margins low.
 And then passes that value back to the customer.